 One of the best aspects of Korea is its food culture!
 Indeed, the country has a rich and unique taste when it comes to food.
 Such is the food in Korea that you cannot ignore a separate food tour on your Korea itinerary while vacationing in the country.
-For a fact, food is everywhere when you are in South Korea, literally.
+For a fact, food is everywhere when you are in South Korea, at all times of the day even late at night.
 Be it street food or the dishes that are served in the high-end restaurants, South Korea never misses a chance to astound food connoisseurs.
 Talking about the food culture in South Korea, well, the first thing that comes is that locals love to eat outside more than at their home.
-Koreans prefer to eat outside because it’s what they love and besides they offer cheap Korean food in South Korea.
+Koreans prefer to eat outside in places like Insadong, Hongdae, Myeong-dong, and Jongno-gu because it’s what they love, besides they offer cheap Korean food in South Korea.
 This post is going to be all about Korean food culture which is a must to know for all those who are planning a trip to this enticing country.

 Table of Contents